misalcedo/vr/README.md

 cargo run --example simulation
 ```

+## State Transfers

+- The protocol does not state what to do when a replica receives a `GetState` message for a newer operation than is in
+  its log.
+For now, we drop the message.

 ## TODOs

 - Define mechanism for recovering replicas to fetch configuration upon receiving a protocol message.